Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 Safety Glass, ADAS, and Why Modern Windshields Cost More

 Today's vehicles are far more technologically complex than they were even a decade ago.
-Many modern windshields are embedded with — or calibrated to — Advanced Driver Assistance Systems (ADAS): cameras that power lane departure warnings, forward collision alerts, adaptive cruise control, and automatic emergency braking.
+As of 2025, over 80% of new U.S. vehicles are equipped with Advanced Driver Assistance Systems (ADAS) — meaning the vast majority of new cars on the road today have cameras, sensors, or radar components integrated into or mounted directly behind the windshield.
+These systems power lane departure warnings, forward collision alerts, adaptive cruise control, and automatic emergency braking.

 When one of these windshields breaks, you're not just replacing glass.
-You're replacing a precision-calibrated safety component that must be professionally recalibrated after installation.
-This is why ADAS-equipped windshield replacements can cost $1,000 to $2,500 or more, compared to $350 to $550 for a standard windshield.
+You're replacing a precision-calibrated safety component that must be professionally recalibrated after installation — a process that adds $100 to $500 in labor costs alone.
+This is why ADAS-equipped windshield replacements can cost $600 to $2,700 or more, compared to $300 to $600 for a standard windshield on an older vehicle.
+Luxury vehicles, EVs, and SUVs with curved glass can push costs even higher.

 Standard Glass vs. ADAS Safety Glass